Phylum: Magnoliophyta - Class: Equisetopsida - Order: Dipsacales - Family: Caprifoliaceae

 The flower heads may look rather like umbellifers, but Marsh Valerian is more closely related to the Teasel than to Wild Carrot, Hogweed and the other common members of the family Apiaceae.

-Valeriana dioica can grow up to 40cm tall, producing tight clusters of pink five-petalled flowers, the petals joined at the base.
+Valeriana dioica is a stoloniferous perennial and grows to typically 50cm tall, but exceptionally to twice that height - typically about half the height of Common Valerian, producing tight clusters of pink five-petalled flowers, the petals joined at the base.
 Flowers are dioecious (male and female on separate plants, with male flowers typically 4.5mm across and female flowers about 3mm across.
+The shiny basal leaves are oval and unnotched, while the stem leaves are pinnately lobed, mostly unstalked and with a variable number of narrow lateral lobes in opposite pairs.

 This plant is widespread throughout the southern part of the UK but absent from the far north of Scotland and also from Ireland.
 It is also found in many northern and central European countries.

-Permanently wet land such as fens and bogs is the favoured habitat of Marsh Valerian, which is a common waterside plant.
-Marsh Valerian is easily distinguished from the very pale pink roadside wildflower Common Valerian Valeriana officinalis by its shorter and stockier stature, tighter flower clusters and deeper pink colour of the flowers.
+Permanently wet alkaline or only slightly acidic land such as fens and bogs is the favoured habitat of Marsh Valerian, which is a common waterside plant.
+Marsh Valerian is easily distinguished from the very pale pink roadside wildflower Common Valerian Valeriana officinalis by its shorter and stockier stature, tighter flower clusters, the deeper pink colour of the flowers, and its oval basal leaves.

 The generic botanical name Valeriana comes from the Latin verb valere, meaning 'to be healthy'.